Legal US Sports Betting – State by State

 The other racetrack sportsbook is at the Meadowlands little more than half an hour’s drive from central Manhattan.

-There are 8 online sports betting apps available, and unlike Nevada customers can sign up online.
+There are 14 online sports betting apps in the state, and unlike Nevada, customers can sign up online.

 The Mississippi Band of Choctaw Indians launched sports betting at the Pearl River Resort in September.
 The first tribal casino to get into the sports betting market.